Calculates the out-of-sample simulated values.

 - T

-- is the simulation time/horizon (expressed in terms of steps beyond end of the time series).
+- is the simulation time/horizon (expressed in steps beyond the end of the time series).

 Remarks